 You can also enjoy the dancefloor of the very coveted Club Haussmann under glitter and confetti.

 If you want to follow the rhythm of the seasons, the Ice Kube Bar was made for you.
-With its atmosphere worthy of an ice palace, this bar sculpted in ice will allow you to live a quirky experience and to enjoy the atmosphere of a club at the same time.
+With its atmosphere worthy of an ice palace, this bar sculpted in ice will allow you to live a quirky experience and enjoy the atmosphere of a club at the same time.

-Le Duplex, ideally located at the Arc de Triomphe, offers a special New Year’s Eve party including buffet and an Open Bar Champagne from 8 pm to 11 pm from €110.
+Le Duplex, ideally located at the Arc de Triomphe, offers a special New Year’s Eve party including a buffet and an Open Bar Champagne from 8 pm to 11 pm from €120.

-Paris is a festive city where you can find a place to go dancing according to your taste, so, don’t hesitate to seek adventure in many clubs throughout the same evening and have fun.
+Paris is a festive city where you can find a place to go dancing according to your taste, so don’t hesitate to seek adventure in many clubs throughout the same evening and have fun.
 Though, you should remember that some clubs are very popular and it might be necessary to book in advance.

 It’s the time of celebrations, forgiveness, generosity and fresh starts.
 So, why not spend the evening doing something for someone else?
 You can put your sense of sharing to good use and offer a beautiful evening to someone in need.